formatBCE/Random-snippets/casing/Casing.md

 4. M3 screws set like this: https://a.co/d/e6pNfBu.

 ### Preparation
+0. Make sure you have flashed latest (and working!) versions of software to ESP and XMOS board.
+I'm serious, you will have to unscrew at least one screw to get access to the USB.
 1. Print all STEP files.
 Use vibrant colours. :)
    - If you don't want to use fabric finish on your speaker, skip printing Applicator.
    - Supports needed only for main casing.
 Print it face down.